The History and the Mystery of John Cabot and the Cabot Rock

 The Evidence from Gaspar & Miguel Corte Real of Portugal

 There is further evidence to support the notion that Cabot died in Newfoundland, if not Grates Cove itself.
-This comes through another famous explorer, Gaspar Corte Real, who visited Newfoundland shortly after Cabot, in the year 1500.
-Although Real did not return either from this trip, two of his ships returned, and with it, 57 natives (perhaps Beothuks), which had been captured and were to be sold as slaves to finance the trip.
+This comes through another famous explorer, Gaspar Corte Real of Portugal, who visited Newfoundland shortly after Cabot, in the year 1500.
+Although Real, like Cabot, did not return from his trip, two of his ships did return, bringing with them 57 natives (perhaps Beothuks) which had been captured and were to be sold as slaves to finance the trip.
 One of these, a boy, was wearing a pair of silver earrings of Venetian origin, and a broken Italian gilt sword was also found in their possession.
 This fact was reported in 1501 in a letter by Pietro Pasqualigo, Venetian Ambassador at the Court of Portugal, who wrote an account of the Corte Real voyage, just 11 days after it returned.
 In the letter he says:

 "The language they speak is not understood by anyone, though every possible tongue has been tried with them.
 In this country, there is no iron, but they make swords of a kind of stone, and point their arrows with the same material.
 There has been brought hence a piece of a broken sword, inlaid with gold, which we can pronounce undoubtedly to have been made in Italy; and one of the children had in his ears two pieces of silver, which as certainly appear to have been made in Venice, a circumstance which induces me to believe that their country belongs to the continent, since it is evident, that, if it had been an island where any vessel had touched before this time, we should have heard of it."

-What Pasqualigo obviously did not know was that Cabot had reached these shores just a few years earlier.
-These artifacts could have come from none other than Cabot, as no one else had travelled to North America in the short time before Real's trip.
+What Pasqualigo obviously did not know was that Cabot had reached these shores just 3 years earlier.
+These artifacts could have come from none other than Cabot, as no one else had travelled to North America in the two years between Cabot's and Real's voyages.
+Plus, Cabot was a Venetian, and from Italy, which is the origin of the earrings and sword.
 As Cabot only landed once on his trip in 1497, and says he did not meet any inhabitants, it is not possible they were left behind on that journey.
 So, it seems very clear that the artifacts were gained by the natives during Cabot's trip in 1498, from which he did not return.
 It is not clear exactly where Real's crew took these natives captive, but it is known that he generally travelled from Labrador and down along the eastern Coast of Newfoundland.
-It is conceivable that this happened near Grates Cove, again as evidenced by the Cabot Rock and its inscription.
+It is conceivable that this happened near Grates Cove.

 The Disappearance of the Cabot Rock